jrounds/bsve/README.md

 ###4.6 Querying the Datasource API

 Use `api/data/query/{data}` to query RSS or other datasets.
-I think `$filter` is required, but I'm not familiar with all the query options, so please send me examples or post them to [issues](https://github.com/cstubben/bsve/issues/1).
+I'm not familiar with all the query options, so please send me examples or post them to [issues](https://github.com/cstubben/bsve/issues/1).

 ```
 url1 <- "http://search.bsvecosystem.net/api/data/query/RSS"